 In this writing intensive course, students explore theories, research, and approaches to the teaching of writing.
 The study considers writing for diverse audiences, purposes and communities, writing processes, writing in collaboration, peer tutoring, and the role of learning differences in the development of writing skills.
 This course is required for English majors seeking teacher certification.

-Offered: Spring, every other year, in rotation with ENGL 3363
+Prerequisite: ENGL 1302 with a "C" or better Offered: Spring, every other year, in rotation with ENGL 3363